2018 GenCyber Ollie Robot Programming

-This project will host two free (no cost to participants), five-weekday day-camps in summer 2017.
+This project will host one free (no cost to participants), five-weekday day camp in summer 2018.
 Instruction will be delivered by a team of professors with numerous backgrounds but established expertise in cybersecurity teaching and research.

 cohorts.
-Upon completion of a camp, participants will have a strong understanding of cybersecurity in addition to mastering basic skills that help them be safer online.
+Upon completion of the camp, participants will have a strong understanding of cybersecurity in addition to mastering basic skills that help them be safer online.
 Teachers participating are eligible to earn Act 48 continuing education credits.

 If you have any questions, please send an e-mail to: firstname.lastname@example.org.

-Or, contact grant PI and co-PI below.
+Or, contact grant PI and Co-PI.